boxed/kodare.net/_posts/2020-09-07-django_silent_failures.markdown

     def get_queryset(self):
     def get_context_object_name(self, object_list):
     def get(self, request, *args, **kwargs):
-    def render_to_response(self, context,     def options(self, request, *args, **kwargs): def get_ordering(self):
+    def render_to_response(self, context, *args, **kwargs):
+    def options(self, request, *args, **kwargs):
+    def get_ordering(self):
 ```

 There are 25 hook points here.
 If you make a spelling error on any of them except `model`, `template_name` or `context_object_name` you get no error message.

-The `template_name` parameter is a bit fuzzier, since if you do have a template at `myapp/article_list.html` you will have a silently passing failure, but if you don't then you will get an error.
+The `template_name` parameter is a bit of a fuzzy case, since if you do have a template at `myapp/article_list.html` you will have a silently passing failure (using the wrong template), but if you don't then you will get an error.
 Let's call this one half an error.

 `context_object_name` is interesting because if you declare it you actually get another name *in addition* to the default.
 I would argue the docs are rather unclear on this point.
 At least this reduces errors because if you supply this option and forget to change one place in the template to use the new name it will still work.
 If you think this is good or bad is pretty subjective, as it can definitely introduce a lot of confusion later.